MicrosoftDocs/azure-docs-sdk-java.zh-TW/docs-ref-conceptual/intellij/azure-toolkit-for-intellij-whats-new.md

 <!-- URL List -->

-[適用於 Eclipse 的 Azure 工具組]: ../eclipse/azure-toolkit-for-eclipse.md
+[Azure Toolkit for Eclipse]: ../eclipse/azure-toolkit-for-eclipse.md
 [Azure Sign In Instructions for the Azure Toolkit for IntelliJ]: ./azure-toolkit-for-intellij-sign-in-instructions.md
 [How to publish a Web App as a Docker Container using the Azure Toolkit for IntelliJ]: ./azure-toolkit-for-intellij-publish-as-docker-container.md
 [Managing Storage Accounts using the Azure Explorer for IntelliJ]: ./azure-toolkit-for-intellij-managing-storage-accounts-using-azure-explorer.md